bahaandw/customer-orders-project/README.md

 - `customers.json` - Customer information
 - `orders.csv` - Order information
-- Python script - Processes the data and generates the reports
+- `main.py` - Python script which processes the data and generates the reports

 ## How to Run